Access For All

 Calm Sensory Sessions

-These Calm Sensory Sessions have been designed a series of events for children who benefit from visiting at a time when there is a calmer background sensory environment (for example, some autistic children and neurodiverse families).
+Calm Sensory Sessions have been designed for anyone who benefits from visiting at a time when there is a calmer background sensory environment – particularly neurodivergent people of all ages.

 These sessions will vary throughout the year with some happening before we open, and others during quieter times on site.
 The best way to keep up to date with these events is either through our website or via Facebook.